Universal Mixed Elliptic Motives: Generators of

 Following the procedure in Section~\ref{sec:presentations}, we choose a graded $\GL(H)$-invariant (and therefore bigraded) section of $\Gr \u^\MEM_\ast \to H_1(\Gr \u^\MEM_\ast)$.
 This induces a surjection

 We may assume that these maps are compatible with the projections $\u^\MEM_\uu\to \u^\MEM_2 \to \u^\MEM_1$.
-We now fix a basis of $H_1(\Gr\u^\MEM_\ast)$.
-Its image under the section will be a generating set of $\Gr\u^\MEM_\ast$.
+We now fix a basis of $H_1(\Gr\u^\MEM_\ast)$.\footnote{We shall see shortly that there is a natural choice.} Its image under the section will be a generating set of $\Gr\u^\MEM_\ast$.
 These generators will not be unique as they will depend on the choice of the section.
 More will be said about this in Remark~\ref{rem:gens}.

 For the rest of this section $\ast \in \{1,\uu\}$.
-Denote by $V_n$ the 1-dimensional $\Gm$-module $\Q$ on which $\Gm$ acts by the $n$th power of the standard character.
+Recall that $\Q(n)$ is the 1-dimensional $\Gm$-module $\Q$ on which $\Gm$ acts by the $n$th power of the standard character.
 Let be the basis vector on which the motivic zeta value $\zeta^\m(2m+1)$ defined in \cite{brown:mtm} takes the value 1.
 Let

 be the corresponding element of $H_1(\Gr \u^\MEM_\ast)$.
-The projection $\u^\MEM_\ast \to \k$ takes $\ssigma_{2m+1}$ to $\zz_{2m+1}$.
+The projection $\u^\MEM_\ast \to \k$ takes $\zz_{2m+1}$ to $\ssigma_{2m+1}$.
 Let

 be the element whose value on the class $\psi_{2n}$ of the normalized Eisenstein series is the highest weight vector $2\pi i \bb^{2n-2} \in \Q(1)$ of $S^{2n-2}H(2n-1)$.

 \begin{remark} Just as in the case of the generators $\ssigma_{2m+1}$ of $\Gr\k$, it is important to note that, even though the $\zz_{2m+1}$'s are canonical in $H_1(\Gr\u^\MEM_\ast)$, they are not canonical in $\Gr\u^\MEM_\ast$ as: \begin{enumerate}